|Land Area||1,000,000 km2|

 Active fighting erupted between Ethiopian forces and the ICU, with the Islamist movement backing down in the aftermath.

 The government is currently working towards developing tourism for Ethiopia through a number of initiatives.
-National parks and historic sites are some of the main sources of attraction for visitors, and ecotourism is beginning to gain popularity as well.
+National parks and historic sites are some of the main sources of attraction for visitors, and ecotourism is beginning to gain popularity as well it and it currently has a population of 93,877,025.